TITLE L

 III.
 Implementation and enforcement of the minimum shoreland standards, including methods and timing of inspection and coordination with municipalities.

 IV.
-Procedures and criteria for the size, placement, and construction of small accessory structures such as storage sheds and gazebos, which are consistent with the intent of this chapter, between the reference line and the primary building line.
+Procedures and criteria for the size and placement of small accessory structures such as storage sheds and gazebos, which are consistent with the intent of this chapter, between the reference line and the primary building line.

 V. Criteria governing the assessment of administrative fines.